1976 West Bank local elections

 Local elections were held in the West Bank on 12 April 1976, on the order of Israeli military authorities and under the 1955 Jordanian municipal elections law.
-About 63,000 voters cast their ballot, a voter turnout of 72.3%.
+About 63,000 voters cast their ballot, a voter turnout of 72%.
 The result was a victory for supporters of the Palestine Liberation Organization.

 Background

 The holding of elections was the idea of Shimon Peres, who hoped to establish moderate local leadership in the West Bank that would accept his idea of autonomy.
+Prior to the elections, he estimated that Palestinian nationalist candidates would win around one third of city councils and would have minimal success in winning mayoral positions.
+He also believed that the Land Day unrest that had swept through the Palestinian territories in March 1976 had represented only the actions of youth provoked by the PLO, and not the beliefs of a majority of adult Palestinians, and that Palestinian women would represent a more conservative voter bloc than Palestinian men.
+Peres pledged that the Israeli government would allow nationalist politicians to take office if they won and that candidates in the election would be allowed to campaign freely on municipal topics.

+According to Ala Alazzeh of Birzeit University, "Israeli security was estimating that the pro-PLO nationalists would win the election but the government went on with the election based on the opinion of the Prime Minister’s advisor on Arab affairs.
+He was an Orientalist scholar who insisted that ‘tradition would win out and that the interests of the Hamula [family clan] is still more powerful than modern politics.’"

+Electoral system

 The elections were held under an amended version of the 1955 Jordanian electoral law, which granted the right to vote to all Palestinians over the age of 21, the law having previously restricted the franchise to male property owners.
 The changes in the franchise were opposed by Jordan, citing the Fourth Geneva Convention, which stated that an occupying power should maintain the status quo in any occupied territories", although the PLO supported the reform.

+Candidates were prohibited from holding public campaign rallies and from using explicitly nationalist campaign slogans.

+Campaign

+Candidates

+A total of 538 candidates presented themselves for a total of 205 seats.
+60% of the candidates were between 30 and 50 years-old, with 30% over 50 and 10% under 30.